 I have, over the years, spoken about the importance of building a strong business case for CRM in the *first* instance - engaging with all stakeholders in a company, uncovering their business needs, speaking about ROI and shaping the story around those dimensions.
 What is often lost after the initial flush of success is the conversation on "what's next in the CRM journey" for a customer.
 No matter how successful the initial phase, implementing a CRM strategy in a company is a "job for life" (in a good way).
 It should involve a recurring cycle of measuring success in one phase, then working to build on the implementation for other departments, solve other business needs and generally uncovering new ways of having the tool deliver more value for a company.

-On this subject, I spoke to a member of our North American CRM Professional Services Group (PSG) recently.
-Paul Jung, a Sage CRM specialist, works to help Sage staff & resellers across North America understand, scope & delivery the product for customers.
+On this subject, I spoke to a member of our North American CRM Professional Services Group (PSG) a while back.
+Their Sage CRM specialists work to help Sage staff & resellers across North America understand, scope & delivery the product for customers.
 A recent story of an engagement with a customer I found interesting in illustrating the value of "CRM for life" and I'd like to share it with you.

 Why is the story important?